michelou/wix-examples/examples/README.md

 ## <span id="scala3UI">Scala3UI</span>

-The `Scala3UI` project adds a graphical user interface to the Windows installer (aka.
-MSI file).
+The `Scala3UI` project adds customizations to the graphical user interface of the Windows installer.

 This project is organized as follows :
 <pre style="font-size:80%;">